martinvonz/jj/docs/tutorial.md

 The working copy is clean
 ```

-We can see from the output above that our working copy has a commit id
+We can see from the output above that our working copy has a commit ID
 (`265ecf5cab2d` in the example).

 Let's check out a particular commit, so we get more predicable output: